Employment

 To apply: https://hunschool.isolvedhire.com/jobs/

-Please contact Daniel Walker, Dean of Faculty, should you have any questions about the position or Celeste Dirk, Director of Human Resources, should you have any questions about the application process.
+Please contact Daniel Walker, Dean of Faculty, should you have any questions about the position or Patrick Napolitano, Associate Director of Human Resources should you have any questions about the application process.
 No phone calls, please.

-The Hun School of Princeton seeks a dynamic and creative Upper School Visual Arts Teacher for a position beginning in August 2023.
+The Hun School of Princeton seeks a dynamic and creative Upper School English Teacher for a position beginning in August 2025.

 Responsibilities: